Universal Translation Services

 1. Review and Planning for the Next Day:

-A look at the life of the translation project managers proves how impossible it would have been to run the translation industry without them.
+A look at the life of translation project managers proves how impossible it would have been to run the translation industry without them.

 A translation project manager is in charge of overseeing the entire organization of their clients’ translation projects.
 A translation Project Manager’s job is to match the client’s requirements with the translators who are most qualified for the job.
 They have several responsibilities.